 There are two main taxi services in Canberra: Canberra Elite and Cabxpress.

 Phone: 13 22 27 or SMS your name, pickup address and time to be collected to 0417 672 773

 For wheelchair bookings phone: (02) 6260 6077

 You can get a train to Canberra from Sydney, but it doesn’t take you directly to the city or to Belconnen.
-From the Canberra Railway Station (Kingston) you will need to catch the 200 or the 8 (which takes you direct to City Bus Station) to Civic and then go to Platform 3 and get a bus to Belco.
+From the Canberra Railway Station (Kingston) you will need to catch the 200 or the 8 (which takes you directly to City Bus Station) to Civic and then go to Platform 3 and get a bus to Belco.
 There is no direct rail service from Melbourne.
 Your service to Cootamundra, Bairnsdale or Wodonga will transfer you to Canberra by bus.
 Alternately, catch the Sydney train from Melbourne and transfer to Canberra from Goulburn railway station.
-You will need to catch the 200 or the 8 (which takes you direct to the City Bus Station) to Civic and then go to Platform 3.
+You will need to catch the 200 or the 8 (which takes you directly to the City Bus Station) to Civic and then go to Platform 3.

-Bus and coach services operate to Canberra from the Snowy Mountains, the South Coast, Sydney, Melbourne, Adelaide and Brisbane.
+Bus and coach services operate to Canberra from the Snowy Mountains, the South Coast, Sydney, Melbourne, Adelaide, and Brisbane.
 Check this page on Visit Canberra for more details.

-From the airport you can get into Canberra by taxi, car or Airport Express Shuttle.
+From the airport, you can get into Canberra by taxi, car or Airport Express Shuttle.
 Cost for the shuttle is $12 one way or $20 return.
 Times can be found on their website.